 - 69. Although the auditor is not required to give the SFC independent assurance that the licensed corporation has not administered or held client assets, it still considers carrying out the following procedures: - a. enquire as to what arrangements a licensed corporation has in place to ensure that relevant staff are aware of what constitutes client assets.
-This could be documented in a procedural manual or internal memorandum and would outline the procedures to be followed if client assets are identified; - b. enquire as to how settlements are effected on behalf of clients (reference will be made to client documentation and payment instructions on contract notes or statements); - review the cash book in order to confirm that receipts and payments in the cash book only relate to the licensed corporation's own money and that no client money is being received or held; - d. review the licensed corporation's client files to see whether they provide any indication that it has held client assets in order to undertake a particular transaction; - e. review client agreements for statements of how custody is to be operated; as a corollary, review the agreements with any custodians used and the counterparty files (i.e. the documentation which supports the securities transactions) for correspondence on settlement procedures to ensure that there is no evidence that the licensed corporation has offered client money protection (i.e. held separately in accordance with the rules); - f. ascertain whether a system of review exists to ensure that client assets are not administered or held.
-This could constitute periodic review by the internal auditor or compliance officer and encompasses substantive review of the licensed corporation's bank accounts and client agreements; and - g. enquire as to details of any client money the licensed corporation has received and the action taken. - 70.
-The auditor will consider obtaining written representations from management that the licensed corporation has not breached any rules relating to the client assets during the financial year under review.
+This could be documented in a procedural manual or internal memorandum and would outline the procedures to be followed if client assets are identified; - b. enquire as to how settlements are effected on behalf of clients (reference will be made to client documentation and payment instructions on contract notes or statements); - review the cash book in order to confirm that receipts and payments in the cash book only relate to the licensed corporation's own money and that no client money is being received or held; - d. review the licensed corporation's client files to see whether they provide any indication that it has held client assets in order to undertake a particular transaction; - e. review client agreements for statements of how custody is to be operated; as a corollary, review the agreements with any custodians used and the counterparty files (i.e. the documentation which supports the securities transactions) for correspondence on settlement procedures to ensure that there is no evidence that the licensed corporation has offered client assets protection (i.e. held separately in accordance with the rules); - f. ascertain whether a system of review exists to ensure that client assets are not administered or held.
+This could constitute periodic review by the internal auditor or compliance officer and encompasses substantive review of the licensed corporation's bank and custodian accounts and client agreements; - g. enquire as to details of any client assets the licensed corporation has received and the action taken; and - h. review the complaints log for any indication that the licensed corporation has held client assets.